SixWays/AssetPipe/README.md

   System.Guid processId;

   public void Go(){
+	// Create a ProcessAssetsInfo instance to specify processing
+	// Constructor takes the minimum required arguments ProcessAssetsInfo<Material> p = new ProcessAssetsInfo<Material>(
-    processId = Pipeline.ProcessAssets( // Returns processId for programmatic cancel or abort "t:Script",       // Filter string for searching AssetDatabase ProcessAsset,     // Each matching asset is passed to this callback for processing MatchAsset,       // Assets passed into this callback - return true for matching assets (optional) ResultsCallback,  // After process completes, collection of results passed to this callback (optional) OnDone,           // Called when process ends whether success, cancel or failure (optional) ProcessType.ASYNC // Should process be ASYNC, BLOCKING or BLOCKING_CANCELABLE? (defaults to BLOCKING) 0.1               // Max time per tick for ASYNC processes );
+		"my search filter", 			// Filter string for searching AssetDatabase ProcessAsset					// Each matching asset is passed to this callback for processing );
+	p.match = MatchAsset;				// Assets passed into this callback - return true for matching assets (optional) p.onResults = ResultsCallback;		// After process completes, results passed to this callback (optional) p.onDone = OnDone;					// Called when process ends whether success, cancel or failure (optional) p.processType = ProcessType.ASYNC;	// Should process be ASYNC, BLOCKING or BLOCKING_CANCELABLE? (defaults to BLOCKING) p.tickTime = 0.1f;					// Max time per tick for ASYNC processes before yielding

-  }
+	// Any and all callbacks can be lambdas.
+	// All callbacks pass a single object for simple lambda declaration.

+	processId = StartProcess();			// Start processing.
+Returns GUID for Pipeline.CancelProcess(guid) }

   #region Process Callbacks